Since the CT scanner emits radiation, why isn’t MRI technology used to determine one’s calcium score?

 Nevertheless, this high sensitivity does not apply to calcified plaque inside coronary arteries.

-A woman who is pregnant or trying to conceive should not undergo a coronary calcium scan.
+For instance, a woman who is pregnant or trying to conceive should avoid undergoing a coronary calcium scan.
+The radiation may pose risks to a developing fetus.

 If you’re healthy, fit and at low risk for coronary heart disease, you should discuss the practicality of calcium scoring with a cardiologist.